willemw12/get_iplayer_downloader/README.md

 There is also an option in get\_iplayer\_downloader to disable the use of get\_iplayer presets.
 Note that get\_iplayer ignores the aactomp3 option in that case.

-Optionally, setup a get\_iplayer pvr scheduler (a cron job) to download queued programme episodes.
+Optionally, setup a get\_iplayer pvr scheduler (a cron job) to download queued episodes.
 Check the get\_iplayer documentation on how to do that.

 ### get\_iplayer\_downloader

 Most configuration options can be managed from the GUI.
 Other options can be found in the configuration file (~/.config/get\_iplayer\_downloader/config), which will be created after running the program for the first time.
 Make sure the program is not running, before editing the configuration file.

 Add a minus sign in front of a channel or a category to exclude it from the search and cache refresh.
-When searching programme episodes, add a minus sign in front of the whole search term to exclude it from the search.
+When searching episodes, add a minus sign in front of the whole search term to exclude it from the search.

 Leave options, such as Channels and Download folder, empty in Preferences to use the default value specified in get\_iplayer.

-Before downloading programme episodes for the first time, verify the download paths and optionally the terminal emulator program name and options.
+Before downloading episodes for the first time, verify the download paths and optionally the terminal emulator program name and options.

 The radio and tv category lists and the radio channel list are very long and have been reduced to what is on the BBC iPlayer Radio and TV web pages.
 You can define your own search categories by editing the configuration file (lists of key-value pairs, i.e. "search term"-"GUI label" pairs).
 File ./extra/my\_config is an example.
 To generate lists containing all the available categories and channels, which can be put in the configuration file, run from this directory:

     ./get_iplayer_downloader.py --list-categories --quiet
     ./get_iplayer_downloader.py --list-channels --quiet

-If the program crashes immediately on startup or when the mouse cursor moves over the first column in the programme episode search result list, disable the "show-tooltip" option or update GNOME 3 (or just update the GTK+ 3 and GI/GIR libraries).
+If the program crashes immediately on startup or when the mouse cursor moves over the first column in the episode search result list, disable the "show-tooltip" option or update GNOME 3 (or just update the GTK+ 3 and GI/GIR libraries).